Our core value is upholding the development and

 practice of the Noble Eight-fold Path.

-in Theravada Buddhism.
+In Pali, the language of the earliest Buddhist texts, Dhammadharini means "to uphold the Dhamma in the feminine form."
+Dhammadharini was founded by Ayya Tathaloka and friends in 2005 to offer a support network for bhikkhunis in Theravada Buddhism.
 Dhammadharini is dedicated to providing support for women monastic aspirants locally and worldwide.
 With training focused on the Buddha’s teachings on virtue, meditation and wisdom, women are guided towards full ordination.

-Our monastics have served as a vanguard of the Theravada bhikkhuni revival, with training focussed on the Buddha’s teaching on virtue, samadhi and wisdom, as a guide towards full ordination.
+Our monastics have served as a vanguard of the Theravada bhikkhuni revival, with training focused on the Buddha’s teaching on virtue, samadhi and wisdom, as a guide towards full ordination.
 We use the bodhi leaf

 and three currents in the stream of Awakening (of sila, samadhi and panna) as our symbol of awakening and

-Learn about entering monastic life and our daily practice on this page >
+Learn about entering monastic life, and our daily practice, on this page >

-enter into monastic life, and be able to fully ordain as bhikkhunis.
+To nurture and cultivate networks by which aspiring women can explore and enter into monastic life, and be able to fully ordain as bhikkhunis.

 To develop the optimal container for liberation in monastic life — complete in Dhamma & Vinaya, in virtue, meditation and wisdom.